Entrepreneurs face obstacle course in France

 France has a fleet of established multinationals, from insurance giant Axa to oil group Total, many of which were founded a century or more ago and built up over decades with strong support from the state.

-But while U.S. newcomers like Google and Facebook have revolutionized information-sharing, Britain’s EasyJet has shaken up air travel and young German firms are pioneers in renewable energy, few French start-ups are making inroads.
+But while U.S. newcomers like Google and Facebook have revolutionised information-sharing, Britain’s EasyJet has shaken up air travel and young German firms are pioneers in renewable energy, few French start-ups are making inroads.

 The lag is holding back job creation just as mass lay-offs in old industries like car-making, hit by low demand in crisis-hit Europe, drive unemployment above 10 percent.